In this buying guide to upright exercise bikes I provide more than just a description of features.

 The more affordable bikes do come with less and often they just have a basic console to help you know how you are getting on during your workout.
 But they won’t come with a water bottle holder or media tray.

-If you want a fan, speakers, media tray and charger then you can look at the following upright bikes for under $500
+If you want a fan, speakers, media tray and charger then you can look at the following:

-For more intense workouts you need to look at bikes over $200 and even then they aren’t going to satisfy those who are already very fit and really want to push themselves .
-For these people you may want to look at indoor cycles and spin bikes (bests ones under $1,000 here) and fan bikes ( two good examples are: Schwinn AD6 & Lifecore Assault Air Bike)
+For more intense workouts you need to look at bikes are more expensive and even then they aren’t going to satisfy those who are already very fit and really want to push themselves .
+For these people you may want to look at indoor cycles and spin bikes and fan bikes ( two good examples are: Schwinn AD6 & Lifecore Assault Air Bike)

-For others you can get a good level of intensity from bikes over $300 that have a 3 piece crank to provide more strength and durability in the pedaling area to cater for short periods of standing on the pedals.
+For others you can get a good level of intensity from bikes that are more expensive that have a 3 piece crank to provide more strength and durability in the pedaling area to cater for short periods of standing on the pedals.

-There is only one choice here for you if you want a selection of pre-set programs and also pay less than $200 and that is the Schwinn A10.
+There is only one choice here for you if you want a selection of pre-set programs in the affordable range and that is the Schwinn A10.
 This comes with a selection of 6 with a manual program if you don’t want to go through a set program.
 These are programs that change the resistance at set time intervals.

-At the next level up of nnder $500 you get a number of bikes that you can get a wider range of programs.
+At the next level up you get a number of bikes that you can get a wider range of programs.
 These have more in number as well as type.
 You get the profile programs along with heart rate control programs, fitness tests and recovery tests.

 The heart rate control programs use your heart rate, which is monitored using hand pulse sensors or heart rate straps, and changes the amount of resistance to keep your heart rate in particular zone you’ve selected.